Principal $\infty$-Bundles and Smooth String Group Models: Actions and category objects

 is a pullback diagram in $\scC$, where we have used axioms~(1) and~(2) of Definition~\ref{def:monoid action} and their consequences pointed out after Definition~\ref{def:oo-group action}.

 Our goal now is to split off the factor $P$ in diagram~\eqref{eq:Lambda^2_0 in P//G}.
 To that end, consider the diagram

 The bottom rectangle in diagram~\eqref{eq:diag d_1 = 1_P x d_1^G} commutes by axiom~(3) of Definition~\ref{def:oo-group action}.
 The top rectangle commutes because $P \dslash G$ is a simplicial object in $\scC$, so we have a canonical equivalence $d_1 d_2 \simeq d_1 d_1$.
-This establishes the morphism $d_1$ as a morphism of binary products in $\scC$.
-As such, it is induced by the morphisms $1_P \colon P \to P$ and $d_1^G \colon G^2 \to G$.
-Thus, there is a canonical equivalence
+This establishes the morphism $d_1$ as a product of morphisms in $\scC$: it is induced by the morphisms $1_P \colon P \to P$ and $d_1^G \colon G_1^2 \to G_1$.
+That is, there is a canonical equivalence

 of morphisms $(P \dslash G)_2 \to (P \dslash G)_1$ in $\bH$.
 We thus have an equivalence of diagrams